neurobagel/documentation/docs/data_prep.md

 ### All datasets

-A valid dataset for Neurobagel **must** include a TSV file that describes participant attributes.
+A valid dataset for Neurobagel **MUST** include a TSV file that describes participant attributes.
-The TSV must contain a minimum of two columns: at least one column must contain subject IDs, and at least one column must describe demographic or other phenotypic information (for variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md)).
+The TSV **MUST** contain a minimum of two columns:

+- at least one column must contain subject IDs, and
+- at least one column must describe demographic or other phenotypic information

+for variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md).

 ### Datasets with imaging (BIDS) data

 If a dataset has imaging data in [BIDS](https://bids-specification.readthedocs.io/en/stable/) format, Neurobagel **additionally** requires that:

 - At least one column in the phenotypic TSV contains subject IDs that match the names of [BIDS subject subdirectories](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#filesystem-structure).
   If this condition is not met, you will encounter an error when [running the Neurobagel CLI](cli.md) on your dataset to generate Neurobagel graph-ready files, indicating that your BIDS directory contains subjects not found in your phenotypic file.

     !!! note
         Subject IDs are case-sensitive and must match BIDS subject IDs exactly